What are the candlestick screeners available on FYERS?

 20. Identical Three Crows

-Three consecutive long bearish candles with each closing lower than the previous.
+Three consecutive bearish candles with similar size, each closing lower, confirming strong selling pressure.

 Continuation Patterns